Alexander Scriabin: Childhood and education (1871–1893)

 Scriabin was born in Moscow into a Russian noble family on Christmas Day, 1871, according to the Julian calendar.
 His father, Nikolai Aleksandrovich Scriabin, then a student at the Moscow State University, belonged to a modest noble family founded by Scriabin's great-grandfather Ivan Alekseevich Scriabin, a soldier from Tula who had a brilliant military career and was granted hereditary nobility in 1819.
 Alexander's paternal grandmother, Elizaveta Ivanovna Podchertkova, daughter of a captain lieutenant, came from a wealthy noble house of the Novgorod Governorate.
 His mother, Lyubov Petrovna Scriabina (née Schetinina), was a concert pianist and a former student of Theodor Leschetizky.
 She belonged to an ancient dynasty that traced its history back to Rurik; its founder, Semyon Feodorovich Yaroslavskiy, nicknamed Schetina (from the Russian schetina meaning stubble), was the great-grandson of Vasili, Prince of Yaroslavl.
-She died of tuberculosis when Alexander was only a year old.
+She died of tuberculosis when Alexander was a year old.

 After her death, Nikolai Scriabin completed tuition in the Turkish language in Saint Petersburg's Institute of Oriental Languages and left for Turkey.
-Like all his relatives, he followed a military path and served as a military attaché in the status of Active State Councillor; he was appointed an honorary consul in Lausanne during his later years.
-Alexander's father left the infant Sasha (as he was known) with his grandmother, great-aunt, and aunt.
+Like all his relatives, Nikolai followed a military path and served as a military attaché in the status of Active State Councillor; he was appointed an honorary consul in Lausanne during his later years.
+Nikolai left the infant Sasha (as he was known) with his grandmother, great-aunt, and aunt.
 Scriabin's father later remarried, giving Scriabin a number of half-brothers and sisters.
 His aunt Lyubov (his father's unmarried sister) was an amateur pianist who documented Sasha's early life until he met his first wife.
 As a child, Scriabin was frequently exposed to piano playing; anecdotal references describe him demanding that his aunt play for him.

 Apparently precocious, Scriabin began building pianos after becoming fascinated with piano mechanisms.
 He sometimes gave houseguests pianos he had built.
 Lyubov portrays Scriabin as very shy and unsociable with his peers, but appreciative of adult attention.
 According to one anecdote, Scriabin tried to conduct an orchestra composed of local children, an attempt that ended in frustration and tears.
 He performed his own plays and operas with puppets to willing audiences.
 He studied the piano from an early age, taking lessons with Nikolai Zverev, a strict disciplinarian, who was also the teacher of Sergei Rachmaninoff and other piano prodigies, though Scriabin never lodged with Zverev as Rachmaninoff did.